natzhit/PostgreSQL-Project_Data-Jobs-Analysis/README.md

 axes.set_title('Top 5 Data Analyst Positions in Canada (2023)', fontsize=11, weight='semibold')
 axes.set_ylabel('')
 axes.set_xlabel('Salary (CAD)', fontsize=9)
 plt.show()
 ```
 ### Key highlights:
 - Top-paying data analyst roles fall within the $109,000–$120,000 range, indicating a relatively narrow band for data analyst positions.
 - The highest-paid role is a Principal Data Analyst, while the lowest is a Data Analyst specializing in VBA and Tableau.

-### 2.2 Top 10 in-demand skills for DATA ANALYST
+### 2.2 Top 10 in-demand skills for data analysts
-The SQL query retrieves the top 10 most frequently mentioned skills for Data Analyst job postings in Canada.
+The SQL query retrieves the top 10 most frequently mentioned skills for data analyst job postings in Canada.
 It joins three tables to link job postings to their associated skills, counts how often each skill appears, groups the results by skill and skill type and sorts them in descending order of frequency.
 ```sql
 SELECT
     skills,